Is this program for you? (We’re willing to bet the short answer is YES.)

 WHO SHOULD APPLY

-This workshop is versatile and open to writers of all genres, however our emphasis will be the review and exploration of the elements of the craft of effective journalism and storytelling.
+ANYONE WHO LIKES TO READ + WRITE + EXPLORE.
+This workshop is versatile and open to communicators, storytellers, and writers of all genres and backgrounds.
+Our emphasis will be the review and exploration of the elements of the craft of effective journalism and storytelling.
 Journalists, university writing students, science writers, creative writers, and environmental writers will certainly find this workshop valuable.
 There is no prerequisite of publication or formal writing education.

 WHAT TO EXPECT

-Meet your cohort and Freeflow staff, discuss logistics, and ask last-minute questions of your trip leader and instructor in Missoula, Montana.
+Meet your cohort and Freeflow staff, discuss logistics, and ask last-minute questions of your trip leader and instructor in historic Fort Benton, Montana.
+We have suggestions for places to stay and how to get to Fort Benton – just ask us!

 June 12 – 15

-4 days floating through the Upper Missouri River Breaks National Monument
+4 days floating through the Wild + Scenic Upper Missouri River Breaks National Monument

 june 16 + 17